brendlin/StripsThermalModel/README.md

 This is an analytical model of the thermal model, based off of the analytical barrel model from Georg Viehhauser.

+More information is available in the twiki https://wiki-zeuthen.desy.de/ATLAS/ThermalModelForPetal

 Checking Out and Running
 --------
 To checkout, do: